Key Points:

 Using a Rotary Tank Rinser

-If you really want to employ this option, there are lots of articles online that will walk you through installing it and using it or you can pay to have someone professionally install it so you can use it feeling good that the installation was done correctly.
+If you really want to employ this option, there are lots of articles online that will walk you through installing it and using it.
+Or you can pay to have someone professionally install the tank rinser so you can feel confident the installation was done correctly.

 Note: For more information on caring for RV dumping materials, refer to our guide on Proper Care of RV Dumping Tools, and always wear gloves when cleaning dumping tools.